Katie Higgins Flute Teacher Newcastle NSW

 Parents can encourage students by asking about their current repertoire and by attending concerts and performances.

 Students should be practicing on average 30 minutes per day.
 Younger beginners may be less than this.
-More advanced students should be about 45 minutes.
-Students love to perform to Parents and siblings as a general rule, so encourage your student to play for you whenever possible.

 Students will learn: